-The additive micromanufacturing technology (µAM) is based on electrochemical deposition.
+Exaddon's additive micromanufacturing technology (µAM) is based on electrochemical deposition.

 , is immersed in a supporting electrolyte bath.
-A precisely regulated air-pressure pushes the metal ion containing liquid through a microchannel inside the iontip.
-The liquid flow is very small and can be as low as femtoliters per second.
-At the end of the microchannel, the ion containing liquid will be released onto the surface.
+A precisely regulated air-pressure pushes a liquid containing metal ions through a microchannel inside the iontip.
+The liquid flow is very small - as low as femtoliters per second.
+At the end of the microchannel, the ion containing liquid is released onto the print surface.
 The dissolved metal ions are then electrodeposited into solid metal atoms.